TheCreateGM/optimize-macos/README.md

 - **Security Hardening**: Optimizes firewall and security settings
 - **System-wide Performance**: Increases system resource limits and connection pools

-## 📄 License

-This script is provided as-is for educational and personal use.
-Use at your own risk and always backup your data before running system maintenance scripts.

-## 🤝 Contributing

-Feel free to submit issues, feature requests, or improvements to make this script better for the macOS community.

 ## 🧑‍💻 Bulk User Creation

 The script includes a powerful bulk user creation functionality (Section 29) that allows: